aidenybai/million-site/pages/functions/m.md

 ## Optimization via keys

 Most of the time, the diffing and patching process is fast enough, but when dealing with a large amount of children, it is best to provide runtime hints through keys.
 You can attach a `key` under props.
 When patched, it will only diff props and children if the `key` is changed.
+For more advanced runtime diffing using keys, check out [`VFlags.ONLY_KEYED_CHILDREN`](#flags).

 ```js
 import { m } from 'million';